Alcoholic Liver Disease

 Once cirrhosis and its complications (such as fluid accumulation in the abdomen and bleeding in the digestive tract) develop, the prognosis is worse.
-Only about half the people are still alive after 5 years.
-People who stop drinking tend to live longer than those who do not.
+Only about half the people with these complications are still alive after 5 years.
+People who stop drinking tend to live longer than those who do not stop drinking.

 Because abstinence is difficult, several strategies are used to help motivate people and to help them change their behavior.
 Strategies include behavioral therapy and psychotherapy (talk therapy)—often as part of a formal rehabilitation program—as well as self-help and support groups (such as Alcoholics Anonymous) and counseling sessions with the primary care doctor.
 Therapies that explore and help people clarify why they want to abstain from alcohol (called motivational enhancement therapy) may also be used.

 Drugs are sometimes used but only to supplement behavioral and psychosocial therapies (see Detoxification and rehabilitation).
 Some drugs (such as naltrexone, nalmefene, baclofen, or acamprosate) help by reducing withdrawal symptoms and the craving for alcohol.
 Disulfiram helps because it causes unpleasant symptoms (such as flushing) when people take it and then drink alcohol.
 However, disulfiram has not been shown to promote abstinence and consequently is recommended only for certain people.

 Doctors treat the problems caused by alcoholic liver disease and the withdrawal symptoms that develop after people stop drinking.